What Is Your Christmas Eve Message?

 The other day her message said, “I have to explain the Christmas story to children ages 4-11 in my church.
 Help!”

 I began by assuring her that I am not the best one to ask about this.
-I’m fast approaching birthday number 75 and my youngest grandchild becomes a teenager in February.
+I’m over 70 and my youngest grandchild becomes a teenager in February.
 Furthermore, women explain things to children better than men do.
 But always eager to assist, I jotted down a few thoughts for her.
 And that’s when something occurred to me.

 All the people sitting before the pastor on Christmas Eve will be children.